deFr0ggy/BOF-Basics/README.md

 <b>Reference - </b> https://en.wikipedia.org/wiki/Address_space_layout_randomization

+# Finding Buffer Overflows
+There are 2 most commonly used techniques for finding "Buffer OVerflows".

+1. Fuzzing
+2. Debugging

+## 1. Fuzzing
+This is the most easiest way to find "Buffer Overflows".
+In fuzzing we try to send bigger chunks of data in order to crash the program.
+Once the program crashes we try to find the exact part where the program gets crashed and then we try to use it for our advantage.

+There are few tools available online for fuzzing as well as some comes pre-built in Kali Linux.
+Meanwhile we can also write our own scripts to perform fuzzing.

+___
+Now we will try to find the "Buffer Overflow" vulnerability in one of our own written programs.
+But before that we need to recompile our code to remove the basic "Buffer Overflow" security mechanism which is implemented while we compile our program with GCC.
+So we will turn those protections off so that we can exploit this vulnerability.
+___

 We will be using the same program but we will limit the array size to 5 to keep it as small and simple as possible.

 ```C